Interview Guide Apr 20

 Atlassian is a major software company that develops products for software developers, project managers and other software development teams.
 The company is known for products like Jira, Confluence, Bitbucket, and Trello.

-The Atlassian Support Engineer's main role will revolve around providing excellent customer services to users of Atlassian's products.
+The Atlassian Support Engineer's main role shall revolve around providing excellent customer service to users of Atlassian's products.
 They are expected to help customers set up, administer, and debug products through professional written and verbal communication.